 Ready to explore the Catskills?
 From historic sites to hidden nature escapes, this majestic destination has something for everyone.
 Discover the best attractions and must-visit spots to make your Catskills adventure unforgettable!

-1. Kaaterskill Falls
+1. Hike to Kaaterskill Falls

 Few places in the Catskills are as breathtaking as Kaaterskill Falls.
 This two-tiered waterfall, one of the tallest in New York, cascades dramatically over mossy cliffs, creating a scene that has inspired artists for centuries.
 The hike to the falls is short but steep, winding through dense forests and rocky paths before opening up to an incredible view.
 On a hot summer day, the cool mist from the falls feels like a reward after the climb.